joaquinpelle/Skylight.jl/docs/src/radiativemodels.md

 metric!(g, position, spacetime)
 ```

-Create a Novikov-Thorne disk with inner radius at the ISCO of the spacetime, and outer radius at 1000.0, with the unit mass assumed to be $10^{7}$ solar masses, and the accretion rate set to 10% of the Eddington accretion rate with a radiative efficiency of 10%.
+Create a Novikov-Thorne disk with the inner radius at the ISCO of the spacetime, and an outer radius of $1000$.
+Assume the unit mass is $10^{7}$ solar masses, and the accretion rate is $10\%$ of the Eddington accretion rate with a radiative efficiency of $10\%$:

 ```julia
 disk = NovikovThorneDisk(inner_radius=isco_radius(spacetime, ProgradeRotation()),